JustinGOSSES/awesome-list-visual-explorer-template/README.md

 # awsome-list-visual-explorer-template

+The awsome-list-visual-explorer-template is a repository designed to be used as a template repository.
+If the name of the code repository is not <b>awsome-list-visual-explorer-template</b>, you are looking at a code repository made with the template.</i> Users can change a few things in a config file, `_config.yml`, and generate a website via a few simple scripts.

+The website holds visualizatios that attempt to increase understanding of the list of GitHub repositories.
+These can be all the repositories under a specific org or all the GitHub repositories scrapped from an <a href="https://github.com/topics/awesome-list">Awesome List</a> defined in the config file.
+The visualizations show rankings that help provide content about which repositories are most engaged with through stars and forks.
+It can also show repository to repository relationships like which repositories depend on one another or which ones share contributors.
+These can help understand the implicit community of developers as well as nudge developers to contribute to the buiding blocks that get a lot of reuse in their community.
+The goal is to make it more immediately obvious characteristics of the community that builds and uses the repositories.

 ## Is this the awsome-list-visual-explorer-template TEMPLATE or a repository made from the template?
 <i>NOTE: You may be looking at a repository made with the template https://github.com/JustinGOSSES/awsome-list-visual-explorer-template or you may be looking at the actual code repository https://github.com/JustinGOSSES/awsome-list-visual-explorer-template.
 If the name of the code repository is not <b>awsome-list-visual-explorer-template</b>, you are looking at a code repository made with the template.</i>